How do you define the leadership characteristics of great leaders?

 1. The Courage to Persevere

 When was the last time that you saw a great leader wallow in self-pity?
-My guess would be never.
+My guess would never be.
 They know that the only way to achieve what others have not is through failure.
-The only way to succeed after failure is to embrace the lesson learned, and overcome it.
-A great leader is more likely to say, “On to the next one!” than to display any form of self-pity.
+The only way to succeed after failure is to embrace the lesson learned and overcome it.
+A great leader is likelier to say, “On to the next one!” than to display any form of self-pity.

 “Only those who dare to fail greatly can ever achieve greatly.” – Robert F. Kennedy

 Everyone knows that results are not immediate, especially the ones that are desirable.
 The motivation and passion required to put in the work that no one else will do create opportunities that can determine the leader you will be.
 You cannot expect anyone to follow you if you blend in with the crowd.
 You have to stand out and act as the prime model.